-Aikido is a unique Japanese martial art based on the principles of universal harmony and non-violence.
-It is a highly effective form of self defense that uses an attacker’s own size and strength against him or her, requiring minimal force.
+Aikido is a unique Japanese martial art based on the principles of universal harmony and non-resistance.
+It is a highly effective form of self defense that redirects or neutralizes an attack by using the opponents force against himself.

-Aikido practice is not just about defense but improves physical conditioning, strength, stamina, flexibility, coordination, and also mental conditioning, self-confidence, concentration, intuitiveness, alertness and concern for others.
+Aikido practice is not just about defense.
+It improves physical conditioning: strength, stamina, flexibility, and coordination.
+It improves mental conditioning: self-confidence, concentration, intuitiveness, alertness, and concern for others.

 WHO WE WORK WITH